On this page, observations of various kinds will appear that are related to big history teaching, as well as to big history

 If this model is reasonably correct, our brains

 This is what most computers are lacking.
-And those that are connected to sensors, including self-driving cars or computers
+And those that are connected to sensors, including self-driving cars

 In other words, the current computers can only very partially think like humans.
 They excel at managing well-defined

 systems, but they are very poor at recognizing and defining new problems.
 That is why, I think, human brains will keep outperforming

 computers for some time to come, even though in their daily lives humans will have to deal ever more with such 'thinking' machines.